DiabloPower/HitIT/README.md

 ## ⚠️ Spotify Limitations

-Spotify’s Web API now rarely provides usable 30s `preview_url` values; most tracks return `null`.
-Reliable full-length playback requires the Web Playback SDK and a Premium account (scopes: `streaming`, `user-modify-playback-state`).
-Free accounts are effectively limited to metadata (title, artist, year) and occasional previews.
+**Spotify Premium required!** Spotify's Web API rarely provides usable 30s `preview_url` values; most tracks return `null`.
+Reliable full-length playback requires the Web Playback SDK and a **Spotify Premium account** (scopes: `streaming`, `user-modify-playback-state`).
 For a consistent experience:
 - Prefer Jellyfin for full-length local playback
-- Offer Spotify only as an optional metadata/Premium playback source
+- Use Spotify only with Premium subscription
-- Consider disabling preview fallback if user frustration is high (many silent results)
+- Without Premium, most tracks will have no audio

-If you plan Premium playback, integrate the Web Playback SDK rather than relying on `preview_url`.
+The app uses the Web Playback SDK for Premium accounts.

 ## 🛠️ Development